 surrounding Jericho, Joshua sees there standing before him, a Warrior with a

-Joshua falls down and worships Him, and the Warrior says to Joshua, "Take
+falls down and worships Him, and the Warrior says to Joshua, “Take your shoes

 Joshua and announces Himself as being Captain of the host of the people of